PanGalacticTech/project_template/[1]requirements_capture.md

 ### Example Project Brief - [ISOpower]

 > PCB required to host DC-DC converters, to convert 24V DC power supply into operating voltages for ISO Experimental containers.
-> The containers house 4 experiments, each requires 12v for motor power, and 5v for Arduino via USB.
+> The containers house 4 experiments, each requires 12v for motor power, and 5v for raspberry pi via USB.
+> Each USB 5v channel requires a power switch that can be actuated remotely.
+>
+> Total current draw for 12v & 5v bus should be monitored via a microcontroller, with a interface allowing control
+> over power switches on the board.
-> Additional 5v power channel is required for future proofing, additional control infrastructure etc.
+> Additional 5v & 12v power channel is required for future proofing, additional control infrastructure etc.
+>
+> LED indication of correct voltage for 24v, 12v & 5v bus.
 > Cooling should be provided for DC/DC Converters.
-> Power requirements set out in sub-system specification below.
+> Estimated power requirements set out in sub-system specification below.

 #### Optional Features
 _Any features or functions that are optional should be stated here_  <br>
 >  1. Report Status & current usage for sustainabilty and maintainance purposes.
 >  2. Individual remote control of channel power.
->  3. Improve power distribution to avoid damage to barrel jack connectors.
+>  3. Use only connection types that can be operated with one hand. i.e. avoid screw terminals.

 #### Sub-Systems Specifications
 _Specific requirements for subsystems should be documented at this stage_    <br>
-> a. steady power usage of 20W 1.7A at 12V (Maxxon AMax 32 236668	Graphite brushes, 20 Watt) <br>
+> a. steady power usage of 20W 1.7A at 12V (Maxxon AMax 32 236668 Graphite brushes, 20 Watt)[Estimated value, may change in future iterations] <br>
-> b. peak power usage of 69W 5.7A at 12V (when motor stalled) <br>
+> b. peak power usage of 69W 5.7A at 12V (when motor stalled)  [Estimated value, may change in future iterations] <br>
 > c.
-5V power for the Raspberry pis, typically 2.5A per Raspberry Pi; four raspberry pi connections, 1 connection for power to nano iot 33 monitoring chip. <br>
+5V power for the Raspberry pis, typically 2.5A per Raspberry Pi; four raspberry pi connections, 1 connection for power to microcontroller monitoring chip. <br>

 #### General Specifications/Requirements
 _These specifications are going to be valid for most projects developed using this framework_
 > 4. Circuit should be protected from reverse supply voltages. <br>
 > 5. Circuit should be fuse protected <br>
+> 6. 5v bus should be protected from over voltage conditions.

 #### Design Optimisation
 _What parameters of the design should be minimised/maximised?_